pkarsy/AutomaticSchoolBellTimer/README.md

 ```sh
 backlog ssid1 MyNewAP; password1 MyNewPassword
 ```
+Instead of the browser you can use any serial terminal like gtketrm however in this case ENTER does not always work, the most succesfull keypress is Ctrl-J

 Wait the module to reset and wait to see if connection works.
+You will see the new IP(the school.local should also work)

 Unplug the cable from the laptop and use the USB charger.
+Connect to the Timer using the tasmota web interface (IP or school.local) You can review the settings of the timer, as from now on is ready for work.

 ### Last Step.
 Document the recovery process
-Document to a paper and/or to an online note app(keep etc.) how to recover from a missing/changed Access Point.
+Document to a paper and/or to an app, how to recover from a missing/changed Access Point.

 Congratulations !